Virus192/SOC-AUTOMATION-ELK-STACK/README.md

 ## [Day 29: Integrating Elastic Defend for Incident Response]()

-🛡️**Day 29 of MYDFIR 30 Days SOC Challenge:: Integrating Elastic Defend for Incident Response**🛡️
+🛡️**Day 29 of MYDFIR 30 Days SOC Challenge: Integrating Elastic Defend for Incident Response**🛡️

 Today, we focused on integrating Elastic Defend, a powerful EDR solution, into our Elastic Stack.
 Here's what we accomplished: